hklages/node-red-contrib-sonos-plus/README.md

 ## Restrictions

-> When playing a radio station the commands next_song, previous_song may cause a warning as many stations do not support them.
+> When playing a radio station the commands next_song, previous_song may cause an error message as many stations do not support them.

 > Amazon, ... playlist can not be activated directly.